Bg-img

 Intellectual Property Theft

-Intellectual property theft is one of the white-collar crimes that involves robing companies or people of their inventions, ideas, and creative expressions which is called intellectual property.
+Intellectual property theft is one of the white-collar crimes that involves robbing companies or people of their inventions, ideas, and creative expressions which is called intellectual property.
 It may include proprietary products, music, movies, and software.

 What Percentage Of Crime Is White-Collar?